sam-roth/Keypad/doc/source/index.rst

 ..
-Stem documentation master file, created by sphinx-quickstart on Sun May 11 19:23:37 2014.
+Keypad documentation master file, created by sphinx-quickstart on Sun May 11 19:23:37 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Stem's documentation!
+Welcome to Keypad's documentation!
 ================================

 ..
 Contents:
 .. .. toctree:
 ..     :maxdepth: 2
 ..
-..     apidoc/stem
+..     apidoc/keypad
 ..     plugins
 ..